Color, 1976, 90 mins. 3 secs. / 88 mins. 10 secs.

 The 2018 dual-format Blu-ray and DVD release from Vinegar Syndrome marked only the second Warren film to come out in HD at the time (and the first horror title), though it obviously wasn't the last.
 The 1.66:1 framing is a huge plus here as it finally restores the full width of the compositions, making much more artistic sense and removing much of the ratty, claustrophobic feeling of the other cropped releases.
 It's also completely uncut thanks to being transferred from the original negative without the damage and missing frames from the Image release, and the colors look healthier here than ever before.
 The DTS-HD MA English mono track sounds excellent, with optional English SDH subtitles provided.
 The film can also be played with a new commentary featuring Warren and Faulkner (who apparently had a much better time on this film than Vampyres) with ample discussion of the locations (including Shepperton), the eventual fate of Stokes (he went off to Canada), the extreme challenge of working with animals (especially Wally the parrot), the repulsive condition of that lake, and the logistics of importing swans.
 In addition to the trailer, the release also features a trio of featurettes -- “Directing the Prey” (21m57s) with Warren, “Becoming the Prey” (13m56s) with Faulkner, and “Producing the Prey” (7m17s) with producer Terry Marcel.
 All of these expound on topics from the commentary while touching on everything from a planned but unproduced sequel to the UK Pink Panther films just before this to the unusual nature of lesbian screen couples at the time.
 There's also more detail about the difficulty of wrangling enough equipment and money as well as keeping up with a script that was being rewritten as it went along but turned out as a memorably perverse and atmospheric piece of work in the end.

 The Indicator release marks the film's second Blu-ray appearance and this time features no overlap at all in terms of extras apart from the trailer.
 The Warren-Rigby commentary comes back into circulation here for the first time in many years, and a new Warren video interview can be found in part one of the British Entertainment History Project (60m17s) with Warren by Martin Sheffield in 2018.
 Encompassing his work up through 1975, it's an extensive, very detailed account of Warren's life from childhood through his amateur films, his work up the industry ladder to becoming an editor and creator of commercials, his work on Her Private Hell, and his memories of many entertainment heavyweights from the era.
 The vintage "Keep on Running" (27m32s) is also brought back from the Anchor Bay release with Warren, Faulkner, Marcel, and a returning Pearce chatting about the making of the film, though the sound isn't the greatest.
 A little bit of raw production footage (2m21s) features Warren chatting over preparations for the bizarre cross-dressing dinner scene, and an image gallery features 55 images of stills and international theatrical and video art.
 That's not all though; Warren's early B&W short film, "The Bridge" (6m52s), is an interesting and ambitious little DIY war film set in 1942 France and made when he was 20 (with his dad starring), and it comes with optional Warren commentary and a bit of making-of footage (1m31s) with Warren returning for commentary duty.
 Then comes a batch of test footage for the unrealized film Carol (2m53s), again with Warren commentary, followed by another short, the Richard Lester-esque slapstick short "Drinkin' Time", complete with optional Warren video intro (3m22s).
 Finally comes "Whipper Snappers" (3m59s), with Warren chatting about the background and creation of a kid's toy TV commercial he made around the same time.
 Image-wise this one, like its companions in the Indicator set, is touted as a 2K restoration approved by Warren; it appears to be derived from the same scan but is darker, richer, and more intensely colorful, though (as with Terror below), it features a bit less image info on the sides.
-However, this doesn't seem to affect the compositions one way or another and doesn't cut past the safety area throughout the film.
+(ADDITION: The release has been slightly delayed to open the framing to match that on the U.S. editions.
+More details forthcoming.)

 The out of control witch romp Terror may hold the record for the highest number of video reissues for a British horror film, automatically making it one of the most widely seen films directed by Norman J. Warren (Satan's Slave).
 Essentially a string of barely connected horror scenes, it's also notable for being written by frequent Pete Walker scribe David McGillivray, who went through a more difficult process than usual bringing life to a project that also went through such titles as Blood Bath and Damnation on the way to completion.